Jordan: Biodiversity

-Politics and government
+Government and politics

 Jordan is a unitary state under a constitutional monarchy.
-Jordan's constitution, adopted in 1952 and amended a number of times since, is the legal framework that governs the monarch, government, bicameral legislature and judiciary.
+Its constitution, adopted in 1952 and amended a number of times since, is the legal framework that governs the monarch, government, bicameral legislature and judiciary.
 The king retains wide executive and legislative powers from the government and parliament.
 The king exercises his powers through the government that he appoints for a four-year term, which is responsible before the parliament that is made up of two chambers: the Senate and the House of Representatives.
-The judiciary is independent according to the constitution, but in practice often lacks independence.
+The judiciary is independent according to the constitution but in practice often lacks independence.

 The king is the head of state and commander-in-chief of the Armed Forces.
-He can declare war and peace, ratify laws and treaties, convene and close legislative sessions, call and postpone elections, dismiss the government and dissolve the parliament.
+He can declare war and peace, ratify laws and treaties, convene and close legislative sessions, call and postpone elections, dismiss the government, and dissolve the parliament.
 The appointed government can also be dismissed through a majority vote of no confidence by the elected House of Representatives.
-After a bill is proposed by the government, it must be approved by the House of Representatives then the Senate, and becomes law after being ratified by the king.
+After a bill is proposed by the government, it must be approved by the House of Representatives then the Senate and becomes law after being ratified by the king.
 A royal veto on legislation can be overridden by a two-thirds vote in a joint session of both houses.
 The parliament also has the right of interpellation.

 The 65 members of the upper Senate are directly appointed by the king, the constitution mandates that they be veteran politicians, judges and generals who previously served in the government or in the House of Representatives.
 The 130 members of the lower House of Representatives are elected through party-list proportional representation in 23 constituencies for a 4-year term.
 Minimum quotas exist in the House of Representatives for women (15 seats, though they won 20 seats in the 2016 election), Christians (9 seats) and Circassians and Chechens (3 seats).

 Courts are divided into three categories: civil, religious, and special.
 The civil courts deal with civil and criminal matters, including cases brought against the government.
-The civil courts include Magistrate Courts, Courts of First Instance, Courts of Appeal, High Administrative Courts which hear cases relating to administrative matters, and the Constitutional Court which was set up in 2012 in order to hear cases regarding the constitutionality of laws.
+The civil courts include magistrate courts, courts of first instance, courts of appeal, high administrative courts which hear cases relating to administrative matters, and the constitutional court which was set up in 2012 in order to hear cases regarding the constitutionality of laws.
 Although Islam is the state religion, the constitution preserves religious and personal freedoms.
-Religious law only extends to matters of personal status such as divorce and inheritance in religious courts, and is partially based on Islamic Sharia law.
+Religious law only extends to matters of personal status such as divorce and inheritance in religious courts, and is partially based on Islamic sharia law.
 The special court deals with cases forwarded by the civil one.